Why & How To Switch From Squarespace to WordPress

 7. Support and Community

-WordPress: WordPress has a huge community.
-If you ever get stuck, there are thousands of tutorials, forums, videos, and blog posts.
-Plus, you’ll find developers everywhere ready to help—you can even hire us.
-Basically, you’ll never feel alone with WordPress.
+WordPress has a huge community.
+If you ever get stuck, there are thousands of tutorials, forums, and developers ready to help.
+You’ll never feel alone.

 Illustration comparing Squarespace and WordPress features, showing Squarespace as beginner-friendly with basic SEO and limited customization, while WordPress offers advanced SEO tools, extensive customization, and more flexibility.